NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 You can love this new chapter and still feel the weight of the transition.

-You are navigating a massive physiological, psychological, and identity shift.
+You are navigating a massive biological, psychological, and internal identity shift.

 You might be lying awake at 3 AM from pregnancy insomnia or a newborn who won't settle, wondering if you are cut out for this.